tidymodels/recipes/tests/testthat/_snaps/geodist.md

     Condition
       Error in `step_geodist()`:
       Caused by error in `prep()`:
-      ! `lat` should resolve to a single column name.
+      x The `lat` selector should select at most a single variable. i The following 2 were selected:`x` and `x1`.

 ---